art-from-the-machine/Mantella/README.md

 5. Voicelines are cached in the MantellaSoftware/data/voicelines/ folder.
 If this data takes up too much space over time, the contents of voicelines/ can be periodically deleted.

 6. If you are experiencing errors, please see the issues Q&A below.
-Otherwise, please share the details of the errors and your MantellaSoftware/logging.log file on the Mantella Discord #issues channel: https://discord.gg/Q4BJAdtGUE.
-You can also try enabling debugging in MantellaSoftware/config.ini.
+Otherwise, please share the details of the errors and your MantellaSoftware/logging.log file on the Mantella Discord [#issues channel](https://discord.gg/Q4BJAdtGUE).
+You can also try enabling debugging in `MantellaSoftware/config.ini`.
 This allows Mantella.exe to run without Skyrim needing to be open.
 There are a few extra options in the debugging section to play around with which are applied when the debugging option is enabled.

 # Issues Q&A